 Data Transformation

-Data transformation is what probably occupies most of the time of most social scientists who work with quantitative data.
+Data transformation is what probably occupies most of the time of social scientists who work with quantitative data.
 R certainly was not designed to make this task as easy as possible.
 At the same time it offers a wealth of functions that may be useful, depending on what you set out to accomplish.
+Furthermore, packages have been created that make the task of data transformation easier.
+I gather that the most popular of these is dplyr, which is part of a large package called tidyverse.

-At the moment, I can offer only a few very simple solutions to very simple (and common) problems.
-I hope to be able to continually augment this entry.
+At the moment, I can offer only a few very simple solutions to very simple (and common) problems, making use of the inbuilt R functions.
+As to dplyr, you will certainly find resources on the internet.

 Mathematical transformation